Joseph Turgeon

 Joseph Turgeon (April 5, 1751 – May 1, 1831) was a master carpenter and political figure in Lower Canada.
 He represented Leinster in the Legislative Assembly of Lower Canada from 1808 to 1809.

+Early life

 He was born Joseph-Marie Turgeon in Beaumont, the son of Jacques Turgeon and Marie Fournier.
 Turgeon established himself at L'Assomption, moving to Lavaltrie around 1790.

+Professional career

+Turgeon was defeated when he ran for reelection to the assembly in 1809.

+Personal life

 In 1778, he married Louise Marion.

-Turgeon was defeated when he ran for reelection to the assembly in 1809.
+Death

 He died in Lavaltrie at the age of 80.